donkirkby/chess-kit/docs/rules.md

 turn.

 ### Play
 White plays first, then Black, and so on.
-In each turn:
+On your turn:

-* The active player draws a card.
+* You draw a card.
-* The active player asks *their partner* to make a move.
+* You ask *your partner* to make a move.
-* The active player makes a move.
+* You make a move.
-* The active player must have fewer than four cards, or both players lose.
+* Then you must have fewer than four cards, or you both lose.

 To keep your hand fewer than four cards, you can discard a card when you capture a piece that matches the card.
 You ask your partner to make a move that lets you